-Figure 39: Creating an Alarm Notification Group
+Figure 44: Creating an Alarm Notification Group

-Choosing Alarm Notification Types and Entering Alarm Notification Addresses numbers.
+Choosing Alarm Notification Types and Entering Alarm Notification Addresses

+The above shows the process of defining alarm notifications.
+First an alarm group is defined.
+Then added to it are alarm notification addresses, a list of people and their e-mail addresses or phone numbers.
 Then the user selects the monitored devices, the freezers, refrigerators, etc. that this group of people cares about and at what stage (Stage 1 or Stage2 or both) they want to be notified.